sarataha/configmirror-operator/README.md

 ## Features

-- Replicates ConfigMaps from source namespace to target namespaces based on label selectors
+- Replicates ConfigMaps across namespaces using label selectors
-- Removes replicated ConfigMaps when source is deleted
+- Auto-cleanup when source ConfigMap is deleted
-- Stores ConfigMap data in RDS PostgreSQL
+- Persist ConfigMap data to PostgreSQL
-- Supports leader election for multi-replica deployments
+- Leader election for HA deployments
-- Non-root containers, read-only filesystem, dropped capabilities
+- Runs as non-root with minimal privileges

 ## Architecture